xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 6. Boot the VM
 7. Install the tools

-:::tip
+:::note
-If You lost ability to extend migrated volume (opening journal failed: -2) You need to move disk to another storage, VM should be ON during moving process.
+If you lost ability to extend migrated volume (opening journal failed: -2) You need to move disk to another storage, VM should be ON during moving process.
 This issue can occur when vhd files was directly copied to storage folder.
 :::

 ## 🇰 From KVM (Libvirt)